awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy.md

 **Note**
  For Aurora DB clusters, you can turn on cross\-VPC access\.
 To do this, create an additional endpoint for a proxy and specify a different VPC, subnets, and security groups with that endpoint\.
 For more information, see [Accessing Aurora and RDS databases across VPCs](rds-proxy-endpoints.md#rds-proxy-cross-vpc)\.
 +  You can't use RDS Proxy with a VPC that has its tenancy set to `dedicated`\.
-+  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, make sure that all users who connect through a proxy authenticate through user names and passwords\.
-See [Setting up AWS Identity and Access Management \(IAM\) policies](rds-proxy-setup.md#rds-proxy-iam-setup) for details about IAM support in RDS Proxy\.
++  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, check user authentication\.
+Make sure that all users who connect through a proxy authenticate through user names and passwords\.
+For details about IAM support in RDS Proxy, see [Setting up AWS Identity and Access Management \(IAM\) policies](rds-proxy-setup.md#rds-proxy-iam-setup)\.
 +  You can't use RDS Proxy with custom DNS\.
 +  Each proxy can be associated with a single target DB instance or cluster\.
 However, you can associate multiple proxies with the same DB instance or cluster\.
 + Any statement with a text size greater than 16 KB causes the proxy to pin the session to the current connection\.

- The following RDS Proxy limitations apply to MySQL:
+ The following additional limitations apply to RDS Proxy with RDS for MySQL databases:
 + RDS Proxy doesn't support the MySQL `sha256_password` and `caching_sha2_password` authentication plugins\.
 These plugins implement SHA\-256 hashing for user account passwords\.
 +  Currently, all proxies listen on port 3306 for MySQL\.
 The proxies still connect to your database using the port that you specified in the database settings\.
 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.